 Secular Buddhism :: Definition

-Secular Buddhism is concerned with the practice of Siddhattha Gotama’s four noble truths in this world.
-It encourages a naturalistic and pragmatic approach to the teaching, seeking to provide a framework for personal and social development within the cultural context of our time.
+Secular Buddhism is concerned with the practice of Siddhattha Gotama’s Four Noble Truths in this world.
+It encourages a practical approach to the teaching using reflective human experience as a basis of judgement, and seeking to provide a framework for personal and social development within the cultural context of our time.

 Secular Buddhism :: Guiding Principles

-- Secular Buddhism understands Siddhattha Gotama as a human being, having lived within the cultural context of his time.
+- Secular Buddhism understands Siddhattha Gotama as a human being, who lived within the cultural context of his time.

-- Secular Buddhism understands the four noble truths as an accurate, empirical description of the experience of living, and as a methodology of understanding, social behaviour, and mental development.
+- Secular Buddhism understands the Four Noble Truths as a practical description of the experience of living, and as a methodology of understanding, social behaviour, and mental development.

 - Secular Buddhism understands the community of practitioners as integral to the positive development of society.